hyperledger-gerrit-archive/fabric-samples/fabric-ca/README.md

 ## Running this sample

-1. The following images are required to run this sample:
-*hyperledger/fabric-ca-orderer*, *hyperledger/fabric-ca-peer*, and *hyperledger/fabric-ca-tools*

-    #### install the images
-    Run the *bootstrap.sh* script provided with this sample to download the required images for fabric-ca sample.
-For the v1.2.0-rc1 release, you will need to specify the version as follows:

-    ```
-    bootstrap.sh 1.2.0-rc1
-    ```

-2. To run this sample, simply run the *start.sh* script.
+1. To run this sample, simply run the *start.sh* script.
 You may do this multiple times in a row as needed since the *start.sh* script cleans up before starting each time.
+By default, the sample will run with the latest release;
+to run from the daily builds from the master branch, set the `FABRIC_TAG` environment variable to `latest` before running the *start.sh* script.

-3. To stop the containers which are started by the *start.sh* script, you may run the *stop.sh* script.
+2. To stop the containers which are started by the *start.sh* script, you may run the *stop.sh* script.

 ## Understanding this sample